 A lot has been written on the Later-no-harm Criterion (LNH).
 FairVote argues that it’s very important, whereas Warren Smith, the Princeton math PhD who created the modern movement for Score Voting, argues that it’s actually harmful.
 Emily Dempsey, an advocate for STAR Voting, has her own argument against the importance of LNH.

 I want to argue against LNH from a generally different viewpoint entirely.
-The problem with LNH isn’t about finding compromise.
-It’s about ignoring voter preferences, both in choosing a winner, and in reflecting support for non-winning candidates—an under-appreciated factor which shapes political discourse and future political evolutions.
+The biggest problem with LNH isn’t about finding compromise, it’s about ignoring voter preferences, both in choosing a winner and in reflecting support for non-winning candidates.

 Elizabeth Warren wins an outright first-round majority, so later-no-harm ensures we never even see the 2nd, 3rd, etc. preferences of any of the voters with IRV (“RCV First Choice Preferences”).
 The results look almost identical to the status quo in the upper-left.
 It appears that vote splitting between the four black candidates (Harris, Rice, Demings, and Bottoms) has artificially lowered their apparent support.
 Meanwhile, STAR voting and approval voting reveal a much different story.
 Warren still wins, but it’s not a landslide.